Singapore non-oil exports forecast to shrink by 1 to 4% this year

 SINGAPORE (THE BUSINESS TIMES) - Hopes for at least some growth in the key non-oil domestic exports (Nodx) this year has given way to a projection of up to a 4.0 per cent drop, as the Covid-19 pandemic continues to put a near-freeze on movements and economic activities.

-Trade promotion agency Enterprise Singapore (ESG) has cut downgraded its 2020 forecast for Nodx to -4.0 to -1.0 per cent growth, from its most recent -0.5 to +1.5 per cent growth projection made just three months ago in February.
+Trade promotion agency Enterprise Singapore (ESG) has downgraded its 2020 forecast for Nodx to -4.0 to -1.0 per cent growth, from its most recent -0.5 to +1.5 per cent growth projection made just three months ago in February.

 The latest revision came despite Nodx posting a 5.8 per cent year-on-year increase in the first three months of the year, thanks largely to a low base a year ago.
 Nodx slipped by around 7 per cent in the first quarter of 2019 and plunged 9.2 per cent for the full year, the worst showing since the 2009 recession.